Tutorial 10: Storing & Retrieving Data

 1. Explore the auctions data provided in multiple formats (CSV, JSON, database).

-2. Use wrangling and visualization tools to spot differences between ordinary buyers and suspicious bidders.
+2. Use wrangling and visualisation tools to spot differences between ordinary buyers and suspicious bidders.

 The Data: Auction Bids and Devices